Jay Parini: Personal life

-Parini is husband to the writer and psychologist Devon Jersild; they have three sons.
+Parini is married to the writer and psychologist Devon Jersild; they have three sons.

 Awards

-Parini has won various fellowships and awards, including a Guggenheim Fellowship in 1993.
-His novel Benjamin's Crossing was a New York Times Notable Book of the year in 1997.
+Parini has won various fellowships and awards, including a Guggenheim Fellowship in 1992.
+His novel Benjamin's Crossing was a New York Times Notable Book of the Year in 1997.
 Parini's Robert Frost: A Life won the Chicago Tribune Heartland Prize for best non-fiction book of the year in 2000.
 He was awarded the John Ciardi Lifetime Achievement Award by the National Italian American Foundation in 2002.
 He has received honorary degrees from Lafayette College, Sewanee: The University of the South, and the University of Scranton.